The following article has been updated in accordance with some new information that came to my attention on June 6, 2017.

-I read with interest the recent article on One Peter Five about a phone conversation between Dr. Maike Hickson and Fr.
+I read with interest the article on One Peter Five about a phone conversation between Dr. Maike Hickson and Fr.
 Dollinger on Sr. Lúcia, the Second Vatican Council and the third part of the secret of Fátima.
 Hickson states that Fr.
 Dollinger, a friend of Pope-Emeritus Benedict XVI, was told by Benedict that there was more to said part of the secret that the Vatican has not published.
 Allegedly, the “unpublished” part talks about a “bad Council” and a “bad liturgy.”

 Having studied Fátima over the years, this topic is of much interest to me and I would like to write about some things that are perplexing from Fr.
 Dollinger’s claim.